-- 5.9.1 Where nonresidential uses and/or off-street parking facilities abut a vacant lot in a residential zone or an existing residential use, the perimeter shall be screened to provide physical and visual separation from the residential zone or use. - 5.9.2 Screening measures composed of trees, shrubs, berms, walls, and/or fences shall be installed to a height of 6 feet, or higher, when appropriate, as specified by the Planning Board.
+5.9.1 Where nonresidential uses and/or off-street parking facilities abut a vacant lot in a residential zone or an existing residential use, the perimeter shall be screened to provide physical and visual separation from the residential zone or use.

+5.9.2 Screening devices consisting of trees, shrubs, berms, walls, and/or fences shall be installed to a height of 6 feet, or as specified by the Planning Board.
 A wall or fence shall be placed on the exterior side of any landscaping unless otherwise approved by the Planning Board.
-The more attractive finished side of the fence shall face abutters, unless otherwise approved by the Planning Board. - 5.9.3 When natural vegetation is used, it shall consist of evergreen shrubs and/or trees planted in a line to form a continuous screen that will grow to a minimum height of 6 feet within 3 years.
-Additional evergreen shrubs/trees may be planted in a second, staggered line to form a screen together with the first line. - 5.9.4 All sites shall incorporate screening measures to prevent the headlights of vehicles from shining on adjoining residential areas.

-- 5.9.5 All mechanical installations and equipment, solid waste collection equipment, pump stations, outdoor storage, and similar items shall be screened or softened with landscaping that is appropriate for the location. - 5.9.6 The Planning Board may stipulate additional buffers due to unusual impacts generated, including odor, noise, glare, dirt, dust, vibration, etc.
+- 5.9.3 Natural screening shall consist of evergreen shrubs and/or trees planted in a line to form a continuous screen and growing to a height of 6 feet within 3 years.
+Additional evergreen shrubs/trees may be planted in a second, staggered line to form a screen together with the first line. - 5.9.4 All sites shall incorporate screening measures to prevent the headlights of vehicles from shining on adjoining residential areas. - 5.9.5 All mechanical installations and equipment, solid waste collection equipment, pump stations, outdoor storage, and similar items shall be screened or softened with landscaping that is appropriate for the location. - 5.9.6 The Planning Board may stipulate additional buffers due to unusual impacts generated, including odor, noise, glare, dirt, dust, vibration, etc.